-Well it's November in Southern California and the rainy weather is upon us.
+Well it’s November in San Antonio, TX and the rainy weather is upon us.
 As a professional home inspector I like to offer some basic maintenance tips that will help you get through winter with ease.

 Tip #1: Window maintenance

 Wood Windows: Older wood sash windows may need prep and paint of the mutton’s and rails.
 Windowsills and stucco molding may also require prep, paint and caulking.
 Some wood windows will require new glazing compound for single glazed windows.
 This will help prolong the life and the originality of the window.
 This will also prevent water intrusion around the window.